MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 - [Deploy Windows 10 with the Microsoft Deployment Toolkit](/windows/deployment/deploy-windows-mdt/deploy-windows-10-with-the-microsoft-deployment-toolkit)
 - [Deploy Windows 10 to Surface devices with Microsoft Deployment Toolkit](deploy-windows-10-to-surface-devices-with-mdt.md)

-Surface driver and firmware updates are packaged as Windows Installer (*.msi) files.
-To deploy these Windows Installer packages, you can use Endpoint Configuration Manager or MDT.
-For information about how to select the correct .msi file for a device and operating system, refer to the guidance in the following sections about downloading .msi files.

 For instructions about how to deploy updates by using Endpoint Configuration Manager, see [Deploy applications with Configuration Manager](/configmgr/apps/deploy-use/deploy-applications).
 For instructions about how to deploy updates by using MDT, see [Deploy a Windows 10 image using MDT](/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt).

 **WindowsPE and Surface firmware and drivers**

 Endpoint Configuration Manager and MDT both use the Windows Preinstallation Environment (WindowsPE) during the deployment process.
-WindowsPE supports only a limited set of basic drivers such as those for network adapters and storage controllers.
+WindowsPE supports only a limited set of basic drivers such as network adapters and storage controllers.
 Drivers for Windows components that are not part of WindowsPE might produce errors.
 As a best practice, you can prevent such errors by configuring the deployment process to use only the required drivers during the WindowsPE phase.

 ### Endpoint Configuration Manager